zencart/square_payments_for_zencart/README.md

 - Setup is quick: start accepting credit cards in less than 5 minutes, with your existing Square account.
 - No monthly fees and no setup fees.
 - PCI Compliant.
 Customer never leaves your store!
 - Standard rates are 2.9% + $0.30 per transaction in US/Canada, and 2.5% for UK businesses.
+(Contact Square to negotiate.)
 - Funds are deposited in your bank account in 1-2 business days.